trycourier/courier-android/README.md

 The following messaging providers are supported:
 - Firebase Cloud Messaging (FCM)

-For a full example, clone this repo, install the dependencies, and run the project the app found at the root directory.
+For a full example, clone the repo, install the dependencies, and run `app` found at the root directory.

 ⚠️ You may need a physical device to receive push notifications.
 You cannot test this effectively using the simulator.